Investing in bonds: should you buy funds, trusts, ETFs – or invest directly?

 by Sam Benstead from interactive investor

-Bonds are back on investors’ radar once again, as rising interest rates increase the amount of income on offer.
+Bonds are back on investors’ radar once again, as higher interest rates increase the amount of income on offer.

-UK government bonds (gilts) now yield more than 4% across all maturity lengths, with bonds maturing in one and two years paying around 5.5%.
+UK government bonds (gilts) now yield more than 4% across most maturity lengths, with bonds maturing 10 years paying about 4.5% a year.
+Meanwhile, corporate bonds yield even more, at about 5.5%.

 - Invest with ii: Investing in Bonds | Free Regular Investing | Open a SIPP